zimicjs/zimic/README.md

   --no-comments
 ```

+##### `zimic typegen openapi` pruning

-By default, pruning is enabled, meaning that unused types are not outputted.
+By default, pruning is enabled, meaning that unused types are not generated.
 If you want all types declared in the
 schema to be generated, you can use `--no-prune` or `--prune false`.

 ```bash